 Arrange your itinerary to be in Boston only on Friday, Saturday and Sunday nights.
-If you arrive here mid-week, go directly to Salem and the North Shore, or to Cape Cod, Martha's Vineyard, Nantucket, or to Old Sturbridge Village.
+If you arrive here mid-week, go directly to Salem and the North Shore, or Lexington and Concord, to Cape Cod, Martha's Vineyard, Nantucket, or to Old Sturbridge Village.

 Country inns and other accommodations in these "country" destinations are less crowded and less expensive during the week, more expensive and crowded on weekends.

-It's always better to reserve your hotel in advance if possible, but if fate has left you driving toward Boston and needing a hotel room for that night, stop at a Massachusetts Tourist Information Center and look in the brochure racks.
-A number of moderate to expensive downtown Boston hotels routinely offer special prices to travelers calling from tourist information centers for same-day reservations.
+It's always better to reserve your hotel in advance if possible, but if fate has left you driving toward Boston and needing a hotel room for that night, some moderate to expensive downtown Boston hotels routinely offer special prices to travelers calling frthe hotel directly for same-day reservations.